Send Mobile App Messages over API

 boolean |

 Is the device allowed to receive push notifications?
-Set to true to only target users who have push registration enabled.
-For more details refer to iOS SDK Wiki and Android SDK Wiki. |
+Set to 'true' to only target users who have push registration enabled.
+For more details refer to the following SDK wikis: |

 notificationsEnabled |